claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **AWS Database Migration Service (AWS DMS)** is a managed migration and replication service that helps move your database and analytics workloads to AWS quickly, securely, and with minimal downtime and zero data loss.
 - The source database remains available during migration
 ![[Pasted image 20241015142319.png]]
-**AWS Schema Conversion** is used in many cases to automatically convert a source database schema to a target database schema For data warehouse you can use the desktop app **AWS schema conversion tool**

 ### Migration Methods
 - **Homogenous data migration**